 Awarded to the top performing Holstein Friesian New Zealand youth member at the National All Dairy Breeds Youth Camp annually.

 Donated by the Cairns Family

 Open to members between 16 and 30 years as at 1 October, prior to the competition, each year.
-This junior judging competition is competed for annually at NZ Dairy Event.
+This junior judging competition is competed for annually at a show allocated by the Board.
 The winner will be awarded the Pitcairns Trophy and receive up to NZ$750 worth of travel towards a nominated show or dairy-industry-related event, to be used within 12 months of receiving the award.